 The Advocacy for Respect for Cyclists website has a comprehensive selection about bikes and the law, the rights and responsibilities of cyclists, and advice on how to deal with tickets and insurance claims.

-Patrick Brown (McLeish-Orlando) has prepared the following documents to help guide you through your rights as an injured cyclist as well as your rights with the police:
+Patrick Brown (McLeish Orlando) has prepared the following documents to help guide you through your rights as an injured cyclist, your rights with the police, and general FAQs about cycling in the city:

 Rights of the Injured Cyclist